 So, what can we do to fight this evil?
-First, for those who need to gain a better understanding and historical perspective concerning antisemitism, I would recommend A Convenient Hatred: the History of Antisemitism, by Phyllis Goldstein, published in 2012.
+First, for those who need to gain could close up our rooms.
+I cried.
+There were graded assignments from before Spring Break that I hadn't been able to hand back to students that I needed to recycle.
+My desk calendar was still on March.
+I had to put my little desk tchotchkes away, in case my a better understanding and historical perspective concerning antisemitism, I would recommend A Convenient Hatred: the History of Antisemitism, by Phyllis Goldstein, published in 2012.
 In a very readable fashion, it traces antisemitism from ancient times to the present.
 Second, support the groups actively involved in fighting antisemitism, such as the Southern Poverty Law Center, the American Civil Liberties Union, and the Anti-Defamation League.
 Third, become involved in your city's Jewish Community Relations Council, Holocaust Museum, or other organizations that can spread the word and help educate the public.
 Fourth, speak up politically.
 Sometimes major advancements can be achieved even against the greatest of odds.